 Behaviors that constitute bullying may be, but are not limited to, physical, verbal, non-verbal, written, and/or electronic.
 Any action or which demeans or degrades another person based on his/her race, color, sex, religion, creed, political belief, age, national origin, linguistic and language differences, sexual orientation, gender identity/expression, socioeconomic status, height, weight, physical characteristics, marital status, parental status, or disability specifically constitutes harassment.
-Discrimination is any act or failure to act, whether intentional or unintentional, that unreasonably and unfavorably differentiates the treatment of others.
+Discrimination is any act or failure to act, whether intentional or unintentional, that unreasonably or unfavorably differentiates the treatment of others.
 Students who believe they have been subjected to bullying, harassment, or discrimination should inform a teacher, counselor, or school administrator.
-See policies 1710/4021/7230, 4331
+See Policies 1710/4021/7230, 4331

-Elementary Secondary 1st Offense: In school consequence up to 1 day OSS 1st Offense: 1-3 days OSS 2nd Offense: Up to 2 days OSS 2nd Offense: 2-5 days OSS 3rd Offense: Up to 3 - 5 days OSS 3rd Offense: Up to 10 days OSS

-Rule 7.
-Use or possession of Tobacco Products - Students shall not use possess, or attempt to possess, any tobacco related substance (electronic cigarettes, vaporizers, and other electronic smoking devices are addressed in Rule 14) at any time while a student is at school in any school building or on any school premises, attending school-sponsored activities, on/or about any school-owned or operated vehicle, off school property at any school-sponsored or school approved activity or function or during any period of time when students are subject to the authority of school personnel and/or at any time when the student's behavior has a direct and immediate effect on maintaining order and discipline and/or protecting the safety and welfare of students and staff.

-Elementary Secondary 1st Offense: Parent Contact 1st Offense: 1-3 days ISS and parent contact 2nd Offense: In school consequence 2nd Offense: 2-5 days ISS and parent contact 3rd Offense: Up to 3 days ISS 3rd Offense: Up to 3 days OSS
+Secondary

+1st Offense: 1-3 days OSS

+2nd Offense: 2-5 days OSS

+3rd Offense: Up to 10 days OSS

 Rule 8.
+Use or Possession of Tobacco Products - Students shall not use possess, or attempt to possess, any tobacco-related substance (electronic cigarettes, vaporizers, and other electronic smoking devices are addressed in Rule 16) at any time while a student is at school in any school building or on any school premises, attending school-sponsored activities, on/or about any school-owned or operated vehicle, off school property at any school-sponsored or school-approved activity or function or during any period of time when students are subject to the authority of school personnel and/or at any time when the student's behavior has a direct and immediate effect on maintaining order and discipline and/or protecting the safety and welfare of students and staff.

+Elementary Secondary 1st Offense: Parent Contact 1st Offense: 1-3 days ISS and parent contact 2nd Offense: In-school consequence 2nd Offense: 2-5 days ISS and parent contact 3rd Offense: Up to 3 days ISS 3rd Offense: Up to 3 days OSS

+Rule 9.
 Theft or Destruction of School or Personal Property - Students shall not steal or attempt to steal, knowingly be in possession of stolen property, or intentionally damage or attempt to damage any school or private property while under school jurisdiction.
-Students shall not vandalize, damage, steal or attempt to damage property belonging to others.
+Students shall not vandalize, damage, steal, or attempt to damage property belonging to others.

-Elementary Secondary 1st Offense: In school consequence or 1 day ISS 1st Offense: In school consequence and/or up to 5 2nd Offense: In school consequence up to 2 days ISS days OSS, restitution, possible police involvement 3rd Offense: Up to 3 days OSS 2nd Offense: Up to 5 days OSS, restitution, police involvement 3rd Offense: 6-10 days OSS, restitution, police involvement
+Elementary Secondary 1st Offense: In-school consequence or 1 day ISS 1st Offense: In-school consequence and/or up to 5 days OSS, 2nd Offense: In-school consequence up to 2 days ISS restitution, possible police involvement 3rd Offense: Up to 3 days OSS 2nd Offense: Up to 5 days OSS, restitution, police involvement 3rd Offense: 6-10 days OSS, restitution, police involvement Sid Offense.
+6-10 days OSS, restitution, police involvement

-Rule 9.
+Rule 10.
 Inappropriate or Lewd Interpersonal Behavior - Students shall conduct their personal and social relationships according to acceptable community standards.
 Inappropriate public displays of affection as determined by the administrator will not be allowed.
 Lewd, illegal or sexual gestures or acts, even if consensual, will result in serious consequences.

 Elementary Secondary

-In-school disciplinary action up to long term ISS up to long term suspension, police may be
+In-school disciplinary action up to long-term suspension, police may ISS up to long-term suspension, police may be notified

-suspension, police may be notified notified
+be notified

-Rule 10.
+Rule 11.
 Aggressive Behavior - Students shall not engage in incidents of hitting, biting, shoving, kicking, spitting, throwing objects, or other similar offenses towards another student or adult.
-Aggressive Behavior can occur between two individuals or be a one-sided incident in which students are engaging in minor physical contact, not resulting in an injury.
-Should injury occur, refer to Rule 13.
+Aggressive behavior can occur between two individuals or be a one-sided incident in which students are engaging in minor physical contact, not resulting in an injury.
+Should injury occur, refer to Rule 15.